scott89/FCNT/README.md

 ### Citing Our Work

-If you find LEGS useful in your research, please consider to cite our paper:
+If you find FCNT useful in your research, please consider to cite our paper:

         @inproceedings{ wang2015deep,
            title={Visual Tracking with Fully Convolutional Networks},